Varkala: Elected representatives to the State Assembly and to the Indian Parliament

 Varkala comes under the Attingal Lok Sabha Constituency.
 There are seven State Assembly Constituencies within Attingal Lok Sabha Constituency, of which Varkala is one.
 One Member of the Legislative Assembly (MLA) is elected from Varkala with Legislative Assembly no. 127.

 Economy

 Varkala is a well-known tourism and commercial destination.
 More than 300 resorts and hotels are situated in the municipality, including a Taj Hotel, owned by Tata Group.
 The city has an average-rated water supply system, fire station, automobile showrooms, several post offices, engineering and degree colleges and a police station.
 It also has government-run medical facilities in addition to over 10 private hospitals and clinics.
 A government-run naturopathic hospital is located near the Papanasam cliff.
 The District Ayurvedic Hospital is located in Varkala.

-Varkala is an important hub for neighbouring places like Attingal, Kadakkavur, Chirayinkeezhu, Kallambalam, Paravur, and Kilimanoor.